johannes/jsnc/README.md

 ## Using the test server

-First, in an empty directory, install this library and start the server:
+First install this library and dependencies (we need png-js to read the png file) and start the server:

+    $ git clone git://github.com/johannes/jsnc.git
+    $ cd jsnc
-    $ npm install git://github.com/johannes/jsnc.git
+    $ npm install
     $ npm start

 Then connect using a VNC client.
 You should see the `test.png` image